 loginctl activate 3

-After switching, you can switch back.
-It may be more convenient than switching to another TTY using hotkeys.
-Also, you can lock the screen for the previous session after switching.
-Use the session-lock command to do this.
+And there you can switch back.
+This might be more convenient than switching between TTYs using hotkeys.
+After switching, you can lock the screen for the previous session.
+To do this, use the lock-session command.
 For example:

 loginctl lock-session 1